MPEGGroup/mpeg-pcc-tmc2/doc/README.usage.md

 ---------------

-The configuration files stored in the ./cfg/ sub-folder could be used to to perform the V-PCC common test conditions (CTC) experiments.
+The configuration files stored in the ./cfg/ sub-folder could be used to to perform the V3C common test conditions (CTC) experiments.
 An example of the usage of this file could be found in ./test/runme_linux.sh.

-The reference software configuration not defined the CTC, please validated your experimentes based on the wxxxxxx- V-PCC common test conditions document.
+The reference software configuration not defined the CTC, please validated your experimentes based on the wxxxxxx- V3C common test conditions document.

 Examples
 ---------------